 We operate three fulfillment centers located in California and Pennsylvania.
-If we are unable to adequately staff our fulfillment centers to meet demand or if the cost of such staffing is higher than historical or projected costs due to mandated wage increases, regulatory changes, COVID-19-related limitations and other business restrictions, international expansion or other factors, our operating results could be harmed.
+If we are unable to adequately staff our fulfillment centers to meet demand or if the cost of such staffing is higher than historical or projected costs due to mandated wage increases, regulatory changes COVID-19-related limitations and other business limitations and restrictions, international expansion or other factors, our operating results could be harmed.
 In addition, operating fulfillment centers comes with potential risks, such as workplace safety issues and employment claims for the failure or alleged failure to comply with labor laws or laws respecting union organizing activities.
-Various health and safety restrictions imposed by state and local authorities in response to the COVID-19 pandemic have in the past adversely impacted our ability to staff our Los Angeles fulfillment center.
-If government authorities re-impose restrictions on businesses, including ones that would require closure of our fulfillment centers, or if there is a COVID-19 outbreak in our fulfillment centers, we may not be able to meet customer demand in a timely way which would have a materially adverse impact on our business, operating results, financial condition and prospects.
+Various health and safety restrictions imposed by state and local authorities in response to public health crises such as the COVID-19 pandemic have in the past adversely impacted our ability to staff our Los Angeles fulfillment center.
+If government authorities re-impose impose new restrictions on businesses due to future public health crises or otherwise, including ones that would require closure of our fulfillment centers, or if there is a COVID-19 outbreak in our fulfillment centers, we may not be able to meet customer demand in a timely way which would have a materially adverse impact on our business, operating results, financial condition and prospects.
 Any such issues may result in delays in shipping times or packing quality and our reputation and operating results may be harmed.